mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 Note:

-For the BatchNorm operator in the mindspore.nn namespace, you are advised to retain the default value None of the `use_batch_statistics` parameter.
-When `use_batch_statistics` is set to the default value None, the BatchNorm operator determines whether to update the moving mean and moving variance parameters in each training step based on the mode specified by cell.set_train().
+For the BatchNorm API in the mindspore.nn namespace, you are advised to retain the default value None of the `use_batch_statistics` parameter.
+When `use_batch_statistics` is set to the default value None, the BatchNorm API determines whether to update the moving mean and moving variance parameters in each training step based on the mode specified by cell.set_train().
 When the mode specified by cell.set_train() is True, the preceding two parameters are updated.
 When the mode specified by cell.set_train() is False, the preceding two parameters are not updated.
-If `use_batch_statistics=True` is set, the BatchNorm operator updates the moving mean and moving variance parameters even if cell.set_train(False) is set to indicate that the current scenario is not a training scenario.
+If `use_batch_statistics=True` is set, the BatchNorm API updates the moving mean and moving variance parameters even if cell.set_train(False) is set to indicate that the current scenario is not a training scenario.

 For example: